 Kingston Christmas Market

-You can browse the traditional wooden chalets that line the ancient market place and surrounding streets for Christmas gifts and handmade decorations.
+You can browse the traditional wooden chalets that line the ancient market place and surrounding streets in Kingston for Christmas gifts and handmade decorations.

 There is plenty to see at the Alpine Village where you can grab a glass of mulled wine or peruse for some German-style street food from the many outdoor stalls (try the German sausage here – some of the best in London).

+There’s even a Candy Cane Forest!
+This opens on the 15th of December.
 If you’re visiting with kids, then stop by the grotto at the Bentall’s to say hello to Santa.
 You can also pick up any last-minute Christmas shopping while there.

-If you’re planning to visit the Kingston Christmas Market on a weekend, make sure that there are no planned engining on that weekend from Waterloo to Kinston or Surbiton to avoid disappointment.
+Make sure that there are no planned engining on that weekend from Waterloo to Kinston or Surbiton to avoid disappointment.